fandigunawan/MTLS-FIleServer/README.md

 ```
 You will need to create a directory in executable directory named "TestOrg".
 The "TestOrg" is accessible by user "User1" and "User2"

+Upload and delete operation is performed by Admin organization that is set via parameter, default Admin.
+For upload and delete is performed by fullpath in URL.

 ## Parameters
 ```
--cafile   : CA file in PEM format (Mandatory) -certfile : Cert file in PEM format (Mandatory) -keyfile  : Private key file in PEM format (Mandatory) -listen   : Listen port default :8443 (Optional)
+-cafile   : CA file in PEM format (Mandatory) -certfile : Cert file in PEM format (Mandatory) -keyfile  : Private key file in PEM format (Mandatory) -listen   : Listen port default :8443 (Optional) -admin    : Admin organization name default Admin (Optional)
 ```